inveniosoftware/training/12-managing-access/README.md

 ```

-2. We add the permission factory implemented to the configuration file to let the application know that this endpoint has a permission requirement (RUD)
+2. We use the permission factory in the configuration file to let the application know that this endpoint has a permission requirement (RUD).
+Edit `my_site/records/config.py`:

 ```diff
 +from my_site.records.permissions import owner_permission_factory